hongweilibran/wmh_ibbmTum/README.md

 ### Citation
 The detailed description of our method is published in [NeuroImage](https://arxiv.org/pdf/1802.05203.pdf).
 It is still very competitive 🔥, although it is 7-year-old, 2D U-Net based.
-Please cite our work if you find the codeis useful for your research.
+Please cite our work if you find the codes useful for your research.
 A more robust and accurate approach is to come.